 World Language Culture Clubs

 One-semester club.
 The World Language Culture Clubs are designed to explore additional topics of interest to language students.
-There are culture clubs for French, Spanish, German, and Japanese.
 Culture Clubs are led in English (with plenty of additional resources in the target language), so they are a great opportunity for students to grow their language learning community, even during their first year learning a language!
 Culture Clubs are open to all WTMA students.

 Examples of topics and in-class activities include:

 - Virtually visiting a city or culturally significant site

 - Discussing various countries, localities, and groups of the target language speakers

 - Exploring traditions and common cultural practices related to the target language